This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 If you actually want to explore the River Thames whilst in Richmond, there are several ways to get out onto the water.

-By Richmond Bridge, you can hire rowing boats by the hour.
-If you are feeling a little more adventurous, you can even hire paddle-boards or kayaks from the Richmond Bridge Boathouses.
+If you are feeling a little more adventurous, you can even hire paddle-boards or kayaks from the Richmond Bridge Boathouses or The White Cross pub (the latter even includes a pint and food platter with your paddleboard hire!)

-So there are plenty of things to do in Richmond out and about on the River Thames – rewards yourself in a riverside pub afterwards.
+There are plenty of things to do in Richmond out and about on the River Thames – rewards yourself in a riverside pub afterwards.

-22 Richmond Duck Pond / Farmer’s Market
+27. Richmond Duck Pond / Farmer’s Market

 The Duckpond Market has a focus on sustainable and environmental artisan products with everything from deli meats to doughnuts, bunting to bandanas.